code4it-dev/c4it-hugo/content/csharp-tip/036-create-custom-csharp-attributes/index.md

 }
 ```

 Have you noticed it?
-It's actually a Flagged enum, whose values are powers of 2: this trick allows us to join two or more values using the OR operator.
+It's actually a **Flagged enum**, whose values are powers of 2: this trick allows us to join two or more values using the OR operator.

 There's another property to notice: `AllowMultiple`.
 When set to `true`, this property tells us that it's possible to use apply more than one attribute of the same type to the same element, like this: